-5.4 Comparison to actual ridership
+5.1 Comparison to actual ridership

-The shapes of the ratio curves in Figure 15 was expected because of the daily variation of the handset counts and the APC data.
-This is illustrated in Figure 16, showing the assumed daily variations based on the previously presented reslutls of handset counts, APC counts and ratio.
-The daily variation in the handset count (see Figures 9 and 14) show low values in the middle of the day and higher values before and during the morning rush hours and during and after the evening rush hours.
-First inspecting the trains travelling towards the city, we see that the ratio increases in the evening (see Figure 15 (b)) because the handset counts increases towards the evening (Figure 14) while the APC data remain low (Figure 13).
-Likewise, for the trains travelling away from the city we see that the ratio starts at a high value and decreases because the handset counts have high values in the morning and then decrease (Figure 14) while the APC data is low from the morning until the evening rush hours commence (Figure 13).
+The shapes of the ratio curves in Figure 16 was expected because of the daily variation of the handset counts and the APC data.
+The daily variation in the handset count (see Figures 9 and 15) show low values in the middle of the day and higher values before and during the morning rush hours and during and after the evening rush hours.
+First inspecting the trains travelling towards the city, we see that the ratio increases in the evening because the handset counts increases towards the evening while the APC data remain low.
+Likewise, for the trains travelling away from the city we see that the ratio starts at a high value and decreases because the handset counts have high values in the morning and then decrease while the APC data is low from the morning until the evening rush hours commence.

-For trains travelling towards the city on Thursday and Friday, the higher ratio-value on three of the morning trains (see Figure 15) are possibly because the APC data show fewer passengers on these days in the morning compared to the other days (see Figure 13).
-In the same way, for trains travelling away from the city on Thursday, the lower ratio-values on four of the morning trains (see Figure 15) are probably because the APC data show more passengers on this day in the morning compared to the other days (Figure 13).
+For trains travelling towards the city on Thursday and Friday, the higher ratio-value on three of the morning trains (see Figure 16) are possibly because the APC data show fewer passengers on these days in the morning compared to the other days (see Figure 14).
+In the same way, for trains travelling away from the city on Thursday, the lower ratio-values on four of the morning trains (see Figure 16) are probably because the APC data show more passengers on this day in the morning compared to the other days (Figure 14).